15 Bedroom Feng Shui Layout Ideas for Better Energy

 1. Position Your Bed in the Commanding Position

 The commanding position is perhaps the most fundamental principle in bedroom feng shui.
 Your bed should be positioned diagonally from the door, allowing you to see the entrance while lying down, but not be directly in line with it.
-This placement creates a sense of security and control, as you can observe who enters your space without being in the direct path of energy rushing through the doorway.

 2. Ensure Solid Support with a Headboard

-A sturdy, solid headboard represents stability and support in your life, particularly in your career and relationships.
 The headboard should be firmly attached to the bed frame and positioned flush against the wall, creating a sense of backing and protection while you sleep.

 3. Create Balance with Nightstands on Both Sides

 Even if you’re single, maintaining this balanced setup invites partnership energy into your life and prevents feelings of isolation or incompleteness.
-The nightstands should be in proportion to your bedāneither too large nor too smallāand should ideally reach approximately the same height as your mattress.
+The nightstands should be in proportion to your bed — neither too large nor too small — and should ideally reach approximately the same height as your mattress.

 4. Remove Electronics and Reduce EMF Exposure

 Electronic devices emit electromagnetic fields that can disrupt sleep quality and interfere with the natural flow of chi.
-Remove televisions, computers, exercise equipment, and other technology from your bedroom, or at minimum, keep them covered when not in use and unplugged at night.
+Remove televisions, computers, exercise equipment, and other technology from your bedroom wherever possible — the bedroom should be a sanctuary for rest and intimacy, not a workspace or entertainment center.

 If you must keep your phone in the bedroom, place it across the room rather than on your nightstand, and switch it to airplane mode during sleep hours.
-The bedroom should be a sanctuary for rest and intimacy, not a workspace or entertainment center.
-This separation helps your mind associate the bedroom exclusively with relaxation and sleep, improving both sleep quality and relationship intimacy.

 5. Clear the Space Under Your Bed

-If storage is absolutely necessary due to space constraints, limit it to soft items like linens or out-of-season clothing in enclosed containers.
 Never store items related to the past, broken objects, or anything that carries negative associations, as these energies will influence your subconscious mind throughout the night.

 6. Avoid Positioning Your Bed Under a Window

-Windows represent openings where energy can escape, and sleeping directly under a window can leave you feeling unsupported and vulnerable.
-The wall behind your headboard should be solid, providing stability and protection.
-If your only option is to place the bed under a window, use substantial window treatments that can be closed at night to create a sense of solidity.
+If your only option is to place the bed under a window, install substantial window treatments that can be fully closed at night to create a sense of solidity.

 7. Keep Mirrors Out of Direct View from Bed